-I am a humanist and a specialist in Russian literature, culture, language and linguistics.
-I came to Carnegie Mellon in 1990 in order to bring to an end a long suspension of Russian study by single-handedly deploying a full program of language and culture courses.
+Charlene Castellano was a humanist and a specialist in Russian literature, culture, language and linguistics.
+She came to Carnegie Mellon in 1990 in order to bring to an end a long suspension of Russian study by single-handedly deploying a full program of language and culture courses.
 By 1995 this program had garnered enough interest to warrant an interdepartmental specialization in Russian Studies, launched in concert with History.
-My contribution to it has consisted of fifteen courses in three levels of Russian language study plus literature and culture courses taught in both English and Russian.
-I have covered topics ranging from Russian folklore and fairy tales, through nineteenth- and twentieth-century prose and poetry, to historical and contemporary film in Russia and East Europe.
-While providing the culture curriculum for the Russian Studies specialization, the courses I give in English attract students from across the College and the University.
-I place a priority on such outreach not only via these courses but also by teaching in the General Education, Freshman Seminar, and Humanities Scholars Programs in the Dietrich College of Humanities and Social Sciences.
+Her contribution to it consisted of fifteen courses in three levels of Russian language study plus literature and culture courses taught in both English and Russian.
+She covered topics ranging from Russian folklore and fairy tales, through nineteenth- and twentieth-century prose and poetry, to historical and contemporary film in Russia and East Europe.
+While providing the culture curriculum for the Russian Studies specialization, the courses she gave in English attracted students from across the College and the University.
+She placed a priority on such outreach not only via these courses but also by teaching in the General Education, Freshman Seminar, and Humanities Scholars Programs in the Dietrich College of Humanities and Social Sciences.

 - "Synesthesia as Apocalypse in Andrei Bely’s Petersburg," Andrei Bely’s Petersburg: A Centennial Celebration, ed.
 Olga Cooke, Brighton, MA: Academic Studies Press, forthcoming, 2017.

 - "Remembering Bely Remembering," Canadian-American Slavic Studies, forthcoming, 2017.

 - "How to Handle a Woman?
 Ask Charles Gounod," in Faust Program Book, Pittsburgh, PA: Pittsburgh Opera, April 2005, pp. 14-17.